KimaniSarah/alx-zero_day/README.md

-my second README as an SE
+my second READMe.md as a SE